Fermi liquid theory

-Fermi liquid theory (also known as Landau's Fermi-liquid theory) is a theoretical model of interacting fermions that describes the normal state of most metals at sufficiently low temperatures.
-The interactions among the particles of the many-body system do not need to be small.
+Fermi liquid theory (also known as Landau's Fermi-liquid theory) is a theoretical model of interacting fermions that describes the normal state of the conduction electrons in most metals at sufficiently low temperatures.
+The theory describes the behavior of many-body systems of particles in which the interactions between particles may be strong.
 The phenomenological theory of Fermi liquids was introduced by the Soviet physicist Lev Davidovich Landau in 1956, and later developed by Alexei Abrikosov and Isaak Khalatnikov using diagrammatic perturbation theory.
-The theory explains why some of the properties of an interacting fermion system are very similar to those of the ideal Fermi gas (i.e. non-interacting fermions), and why other properties differ.
+The theory explains why some of the properties of an interacting fermion system are very similar to those of the ideal Fermi gas (collection of non-interacting fermions), and why other properties differ.

-Important examples of where Fermi liquid theory has been successfully applied are most notably electrons in most metals and liquid helium-3.
+Fermi liquid theory applies most notably to conduction electrons in normal (non-superconducting) metals, and to liquid helium-3.
 Liquid helium-3 is a Fermi liquid at low temperatures (but not low enough to be in its superfluid phase).
-Helium-3 is an isotope of helium, with 2 protons, 1 neutron and 2 electrons per atom.
-Because there is an odd number of fermions inside the nucleus, the atom itself is also a fermion.
-The electrons in a normal (non-superconducting) metal also form a Fermi liquid, as do the nucleons (protons and neutrons) in an atomic nucleus.
-Strontium ruthenate displays some key properties of Fermi liquids, despite being a strongly correlated material, and is compared with high temperature superconductors like cuprates.
-More dramatic examples are metallic rare-earth alloys with partially filled f-orbitals which at very low temperature are described as Fermi liquids.
-The electrons in these Fermi liquids have masses that are strongly enhanced by their interactions with other electrons, and hence these systems are known as heavy Fermi liquids.
+An atom of helium-3 has two protons, one neutron and two electrons, giving an odd number of fermions, so the atom itself is a fermion.
+Fermi liquid theory also describes the low-temperature behavior of electrons in heavy fermion materials, which are metallic rare-earth alloys having partially filled f orbitals.
+The effective mass of electrons in these materials is much larger than the free-electron mass because of interactions with other electrons, so these systems are known as heavy Fermi liquids.
+Strontium ruthenate displays some key properties of Fermi liquids, despite being a strongly correlated material that is similar to high temperature superconductors such as the cuprates.
+The low-momentum interactions of nucleons (protons and neutrons) in atomic nuclei are also described by Fermi liquid theory.